nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 4. `show not complete`
 >Shows uncompleted tasks <br>

+5. `show next wednesday`
+>Shows schedule for next wednesday <br>

 <br>

-The show function will generate the user's schedule when queried.
-Starting from the current time, it will consider all tasks in hand for the day and assign them to timeslots.
+The show function will sort the users's schedule and display it.

-Urgent tasks will be scheduled first(tasks with nearing deadlines).
-Fixed tasks will be scheduled only during their specified timeslot and floating tasks will be inserted to remaining empty timeslots throughout the day.
-Daily Planner will even account for breaks in between certain hours of consecutive tasks(say, every 3 hours).
+Tasks are sorted by their urgency(how close it is to its deadline).

-The user can then use this recommended schedule to worryless-ly go about their day.
+The user can then use this recommended schedule to follow the order of the tasks and worryless-ly go about their day.

 ### Searching for a task: `find`